Population history of the Indigenous peoples of the Americas: Population overview

-Pre-Columbian population figures are difficult to estimate due to the fragmentary nature of the evidence.
+Pre-Columbian population figures are difficult to estimate because of the fragmentary nature of the evidence.
 Estimates range from 8–112 million.
 Scholars have varied widely on the estimated size of the Indigenous populations prior to colonization and on the effects of European contact.
 Estimates are made by extrapolations from small bits of data.
 In 1976, geographer William Denevan used the existing estimates to derive a "consensus count" of about 54 million people.
 Nonetheless, more recent estimates still range widely.
 In 1992, Denevan suggested that the total population was approximately 53.9 million and the populations by region were, approximately, 3.8 million for the United States and Canada, 17.2 million for Mexico, 5.6 million for Central America, 3 million for the Caribbean, 15.7 million for the Andes and 8.6 million for lowland South America.
 A 2020 genetic study suggests that prior estimates for the pre-Columbian Caribbean population may have been at least tenfold too large.
 Historian David Stannard estimates that the extermination of Indigenous peoples took the lives of 100 million people: "...the total extermination of many American Indian peoples and the near-extermination of others, in numbers that eventually totaled close to 100,000,000."
-A 2019 study estimates the pre-Columbian population Indigenous population contained more than 60 million people, but dropped to 6 million by 1600, based on a drop in atmospheric CO_{2} during that period.
+A 2019 study estimates the pre-Columbian Indigenous population contained more than 60 million people, but dropped to 6 million by 1600, based on a drop in atmospheric CO_{2} during that period.
 Other studies have disputed this conclusion.

 The Indigenous population of the Americas in 1492 was not necessarily at a high point and may actually have already been in decline in some areas.
 Indigenous populations in most areas of the Americas reached a low point by the early 20th century.

-Using an estimate of approximately 37 million people in Mexico, Central and South America in 1492 (including 6 million in the Aztec Empire, 5–10 million in the Mayan States, 11 million in what is now Brazil, and 12 million in the Inca Empire), the lowest estimates give a death toll from all causes of 80% by the end of the 17th century (nine million people in 1650).
+Using an estimate of approximately 37 million people in Mexico, Central and South America in 1492 (including 6 million in the Aztec Empire, 5–10 million in the Mayan States, 11 million in what is now Brazil, and 12 million in the Inca Empire), the lowest estimates give a population decrease from all causes of 80% by the end of the 17th century (nine million people in 1650).
 Latin America would match its 15th-century population early in the 19th century; it numbered 17 million in 1800, 30 million in 1850, 61 million in 1900, 105 million in 1930, 218 million in 1960, 361 million in 1980, and 563 million in 2005.
 In the last three decades of the 16th century, the population of present-day Mexico dropped to about one million people.
 The Maya population is today estimated at six million, which is about the same as at the end of the 15th century, according to some estimates.
-In what is now Brazil, the Indigenous population declined from a pre-Columbian high of an estimated four million to some 300,000.
+In what is now Brazil, the Indigenous population declined from a pre-Cabraline high of an estimated four million to some 300,000.
 Over 60 million Brazilians possess at least one Native South American ancestor, according to a DNA study.